 Therefore, the best time to go grocery shopping is when the store first opens its doors, especially on a slow Monday morning.
 Everything has been sanitized by the night-time cleaning crew, and less people are usually in the store early in the day.
 Grocery stores are the dirtiest on high-traffic days and near closing time.
 Shop safer and healthier by avoiding stores later in the day and on crowded Saturdays and Sundays.

 The Dirty Truth About Grocery Stores

-To help you visualize just how dirty a grocery store can be, we compared three store surfaces to areas of your home that you come into contact with every day using results from the NFS International Household Germ Study.
+To help you visualize just how dirty a grocery store can be, we compared three store surfaces to areas of your home that you come into contact with every day using results from the NSF International Household Germ Study.